 - MSPA members will seek to upgrade their professional knowledge and skill, and will maintain awareness of technological developments, procedures and standards which are relevant to their field, and encourage subordinates to follow through on the same commitments.

-Managed Services Professional Competence and Integrity
+Cloud Computing & Manage Service Professional Competence and Integrity

 - Members will not position themselves as experts in areas where they are not.
 They will only offer to do work or provide a service that is within their professional competencies.